-- Lithium-ion batteries contain electrolyte that can vent, ignite, and produce sparks when subjected to temperatures above 300°F. - · Vehicle may burn rapidly with a flare-burning effect. - Even after the high-voltage battery fire appears to have been extinguished, renewed or delayed fire can occur. - Use a thermal imaging camera to ensure the high voltage battery is completely cooled before leaving the incident. - Always advise fellow emergency responders and civilians that there is a risk of the battery re-igniting. - In a fire, submersion or a collision that has compromised the high voltage battery, always store it in an open area with no exposures within 50 feet. .
-Alternatively, a damaged vehicle - or battery pack may be stored in a barrier of earth, steel, concrete, or solid masonry. - A burning battery could release hydrogen fluoride, carbon monoxide, and carbon dioxide gasses.
+- Lithium-ion Polymer batteries contain gel electrolyte that can vent, ignite, and produce sparks when subjected to temperatures above 300°F. - Vehicle may burn rapidly with a flare-burning effect. - Even after the high-voltage battery fire appears to have been extinguished, renewed or delayed fire can occur. - Use a thermal imaging camera to ensure the high voltage battery is completely cooled before leaving the incident. - Always advise fellow emergency responders and civilians that there is a risk of the battery re-ignition. - In a fire, submersion or a collision that has compromised the high voltage battery, store the vehicle in an open area with no exposure within 50 feet.
+Alternatively, a damaged vehicle or battery pack may be stored in a barrier of earth, steel, concrete, or solid masonry. - A burning battery could release hydrogen fluoride, carbon monoxide, and carbon dioxide gasses.
 Use NIOSH/MSHA approved full-face self-contained breathing apparatus (SCBA) with full protective gear.
 Even if the high-voltage battery pack is not directly involved in a vehicle fire, approach the vehicle very carefully.